jgoco/COVID-Booking/README.md

     - Store classes in a state to refresh the calendar on every update using React Hooks
     - Uses drawers and dialogs to access information cleanly
 - Create a static Home page
+- Created the SectionRow component to allow for displaying modular Homepage content.
+- Created a NavBar that is mobile friendly.
+- Implemented the Register/Login forms and associated logic for parsing their values.
+- Attempted to implement private routes for authenticated users (unsuccessful)

 ### Unit 3: Node & Express